Subscription Modal Banner

 The possible costs per year exceed this amount, with the average costs for a year getting closer to ₱1 million.
 This means that a simple savings plan won’t be enough and that you need to find other ways to grow your money to provide for your child’s entire schooling.

-Saving money in a regular bank account won't be enough to cover your child's future educational expenses.
+Saving money in a regular bank account won't be enough for your child's college education.
 It will yield only around 0.25% interest.
-You need to put your money where you'll get higher returns, preferably one that more or less matches the 10% growth rate of tuition cost.
+Instead, put your money where you'll get higher returns, ideally one that more or less matches the 10% growth rate of tuition cost.

-Go for a long-term investment vehicle for your child's education.
-The right investment option for you will depend on your needs, goals, and risk appetite.
-Make sure to research intensively before signing up for any investment tool.
+Go for a long-term investment that allows saving and growing your money for your child's education.
+The right education investment for you will depend on your needs, goals, and risk appetite.

-New parents may consider these investment options for building a tuition fund.
+New parents may consider these five investments for building a tuition fund:

 These pre-need plans are designed particularly for parents who want to save for their children's tuition over a span of five to 18 years.